Recruiting & Retention Leadership Symposium

 Driver Turnover – Systemic Causes and Costs

 A look at driver turnover as a system-level outcome of organisational structure and procedures.
 A brief exploration of how misaligned incentives and early-tenure breakdowns contribute to driver churn, increased incident rates and elevated operational costs.
-The session provides proven practical insights to help fleets identify opportunities to reduce churn and improve financial performance.

 Lunch Break